Pumpkin Seeds and Squash lysine-arginine content for herpes management

 Lysine-Arginine Ratio Analysis

-Foods that have a high lysine-arginine ratio include milk and cheese, fish, poultry, fruits, and vegetables.
-These foods can supply the body with sufficient lysine to compete with arginine and inhibit the virus from replicating and causing flare-ups.
+Foods that have a high lysine-arginine ratio include milk, cheese and yogurt products, fish, poultry, fruits, and vegetables.

 Because Pumpkin Seeds and Squash contains much higher levels of arginine than lysine, limiting its consumption is recommended by people who suffer from herpes, as it may trigger outbreaks.